 I paint and create some drawing even when I cannot do anything else, when pain gets that bad that it prevents me from walking and standing.
-I paint when I feel desperate, disappointed with the reality of life and when I am completely depressed because of a strong medications which make one cry for hours and see no point in anything.
+I paint and do drawing when I feel desperate, disappointed with the reality of life and when I am completely depressed because of strong medications which make me cry for hours and see no point in anything.
 It can be a bit difficult to get started, bet when I overcome the resistance, what a pleasure that is!
-I don’t always care how great the painting is or how perfect the color combinations are.
+I don’t always care how great the painting or drawing is or how perfect the color combinations are.
 Art is so fulfilling that I cannot compare this with anything else.
+Drawing and painting cures.

-Which results in reference drawing to be used for creation of painting
+One set-up of still life which resulted in reference drawing to be used for creation of a painting

-Watching different students getting started with their first paintings certainly brings up some thoughts.
+Watching different students getting started with their first drawing or painting certainly brings up some thoughts.
 When I have people with the attitude: I came to the class and teach me now, it can be tough.
 Teaching is only a part of the entire process, and whether somebody will achieve what they came to the class for, will definitely depend on their willingness to get engaged in the process of creation.
-Since it is a process and something ongoing with potential of being developed endlessly, it would be silly to expect mastery within a few hours.
-Therefore, I really appreciate these students who enter my studio with open mind and heart and who want to see this as an exploration of our abilities, as an experiment in our capabilities and as an enjoyable learning experience.
+Since it is a process and something ongoing with a potential of being developed endlessly, it would be silly to expect mastery within a few hours.
+Therefore, I really appreciate the students who enter my studio with open mind and heart and who want to see this as an exploration of our abilities, as an experiment in our capabilities and as an enjoyable learning experience.